FinalProjectThesis/DeviceApp/README.md

 ## Instructions before cloning:
 * Make sure to have at least python 3.9.10
-* Check if pip is installed, if not install pip
+* Check if pip is installed, if not, install pip.
+(It's usually installed though when installing python)
 * pip install the ff (Paste it into a command line): <br />
 ``` pip install kivy kivymd python-dotenv pyttsx3 ```